 To help people decide whether to appoint you as a supplier, tell them more about your values and interests.
 Give them a decider, tell them your why (as Simon Sinek would say).

-In order to decide if you’re worth recruiting, promoting, or following as a leader, tell people what lights your fire, what are you for, not just what you do.
+In order to decide if you’re worth recruiting, promoting, or following as a leader, tell people what lights your fire, what you are for, not just what you do.